The Importance of Health & Safety in the Construction Industry

 Bromak understands the importance of health & safety in the construction industry.
 We place high importance on the health, safety & well being of our temporary workers.
 This is why Bromak are accredited with various health & safety qualifications, including CHAS, SMAS & Safemark.

-that we have trained 10 of Bromak’s employees in Mental Health First Aid.
-This was provided so that our trained employees would be well equipped to help anyone experiencing ill mental health.
-Including not only Bromak’s employees, but also our temporary workers and even clients who may be experiencing ill mental health or emotional distress.
+Employees received training so they can help anyone experiencing ill mental health.
+Including not only Bromak’s employees but also our temporary workers and even clients who may be experiencing ill mental health.

-Health, safety & well being in the construction sector is always a concern, and an issue that most contractors and construction workers will be well aware of.
-Even so, given the severity of the consequences of ignoring health & safety on site, it’s always worth refreshing our knowledge and remembering the importance of health & safety in the construction industry.
+Health, safety & well being in the construction sector is always a concern.
+It is an issue that most contractors and construction workers will be well aware of.
+Even so, given the severity of the consequences of ignoring health & safety on site, it’s always worth refreshing our knowledge.

 Our post highlights and explores some of the main health and safety risks in the construction industry.

 construction workers are exposed to a variety of risks.